Zebara58/java-simple-employee-clock/README.md

 ## Usage

 Eclipse Testing:
+- Right-click on your project (shift-clock) and select Run As > shift-clock (Maven Build).

+Eclipse Debug Testing:
-- Right-click on your main Spring Boot class (ShiftClockApplication), and select Run As > Java Application.
+- Right-click on your project (shift-clock) and select Run As > Java Application
+- Select the ShiftClockApplication - com.example.shiftclock

+Command Line Testing:
+- Change your directory to the java-simple-employee-clock\Maven\shift-clock where the pom.xml file is
+- run "mvn clean install"
+- run "mvn spring-boot:run"